Cindy Diver: Random Acts of Art project

 In 2020, during New Zealand's first COVID-19 lockdown period, Diver launched the Random Acts of Art project.
 This project was formed with the intention of lifting spirits though impromptu theatre events and productions.
 During the 11 months of the project's existence it supported the creation of 33 events in and around Dunedin.

 As at 2021 Diver continues to run TheatreWorks Ltd and is a board member of Wow!
 Productions, a Dunedin-based theatre collective.

 Selected productions

 Hush by Hilary Halba, Cindy Diver, Erica Newlands, Simon O'Connor, Danny Still and Stuart Young.

 Be | Longing by Hilary Halba and Stuart Young.
 Cast: Stuart Young, Hilary Halba, Cindy Diver, Will Spicer, Alex Wilson, Karen Elliot, Julie Edwards, Anya Tate-Manning and Stephen Butterworth.

 The Keys are in the Margarine: A Verbatim Play about Dementia by Cindy Diver, Susie Lawless, and Stuart Young.

+Wahine Mātātoa: The (Mostly) True Story of Erihāpeti Pātahi by Cindy Diver, Grace Turpia, Tōmairangi Paterson-Waaka, Emma Katene, Manu Hepi.

 Family

-Diver's grandfather Charles Diver was the inventor of pineapple lumps.
+Cindy divers has two children, Harrison Diver and Mackenzie Phelan.
+Cindy diver's grandfather Charles Diver was also the inventor of pineapple lumps.